free qr generator

 How to Set Up a Menu QR Code

 You need two things: an online version of your menu and a QR code that links to it.
 For the menu, the simplest options are uploading a PDF to Google Drive (free) or creating a page on your restaurant's website.
 If you use a platform like Square, Toast, or Wix, your menu is likely already online.
 Once you have the URL, paste it into the generator above and download your QR code.
+According to Toast POS data, restaurants using QR ordering saw an average check increase of 12% — customers browsing a digital menu at their own pace tend to explore more items.

 Where to Place Your Menu QR Codes

 The most effective placements are table tents (small tent-shaped cards on each table), a printed sticker on the table surface, on the cover of physical menus as a backup, on your front window or door for takeout customers, and on receipts for customers who want to order again.
 Print at a minimum size of 3×3 cm and always use high contrast colors for reliable scanning.
+A 2022 Oracle Hospitality survey found 67% of diners prefer digital menus for speed and hygiene, so your customers are already on board.

 Benefits Over Printed Menus

 The biggest advantage is flexibility.
 When you change prices, add seasonal items, or update your specials, you just update your online menu — the QR code stays the same.
 With printed menus, every change means reprinting.
 QR menus also reduce contact between staff and diners, are more hygienic, and show customers you're a modern, tech-aware business.
+According to Statista, 89 million US smartphone users scanned a QR code in 2022, so your customer base already knows exactly what to do.

 Common Mistakes to Avoid